hikeventures/hikeventures.github.io/_posts/articles/products/2018-11-03-Trangia-Duossal.markdown

 * Tree bark e.g. from a birch tree
 * <a href="https://amzn.to/2OkTNfn" rel="nofollow">Primus PowerLighter</a>
 * <a href="https://amzn.to/2PEZRDS" rel="nofollow">Primus Filling Adaptor</a> for Lighter to recharge the lighter with a gas canister.

 <img src="https://farm5.staticflickr.com/4641/39208348072_0729a1ddc7_k.jpg" width="2048" height="1368" alt="Primus PowerLighter">

+If you are not able to lit a fire with matches or with the Swedish FireSteel then the Primus PowerLighter is a safe option from my point of view.
+It can also be refilled with gas from your gas canister by using the Primus Filling Adaptor.

 ## Gas burner